keycloak/keycloak-quickstarts/app-jee-jsp/README.md

 services are located on the same host as the application.
 If the service is running elsewhere you need to set the URL of the service as an environment variable (SERVICE_URL) and restart <span>WildFly</span>.

-If you are deploying the application as a WAR you need to have <span>WildFly 10</span> running.

-All you need to build this project is Java 8.0 (Java SDK 1.8) or later and Maven 3.3.3 or later.
+See the [Getting Started Guide](../docs/getting-started.md) for the minimum requirements and steps to build and run the quickstart.

 Configuration in <span>Keycloak</span>